vazco/meteor-universe-reactive-queries/README.md

 #### UniUtils.url.equalsQuery (key, value)
 checks if value under key is equal passed value

+#### UniUtils.url.setSerializationForQueryKey('filterByDateFrom', serializeFn, unserializeFn);
+sets the way to serialize value for given key to url query parameter and how read it back.

 ## UI Helpers
 helpers available in the template